Analysis | Demographic groups with the best employment gains under Trump moved right in 2020

 Every group detailed above saw employment growth until last February.
 After that, hiring overall fell, given drops among White Americans who make up most of the country.
 But, again, there was growth among Hispanics and, over the course of the past four years, Black men (setting aside concerns about variability in these numbers).

 What makes this particularly interesting is that there’s a loose relationship between the change in employment for these groups and the shift in how they voted between 2016 and 2020.
-Groups which added jobs since Trump took office had a more favorable Trump vote in 2020 than in 2016; groups which shed jobs had a less favorable one.
+Groups that added jobs since Trump took office had a more favorable Trump vote in 2020 than in 2016; groups that shed jobs had a less favorable one.

 Let’s take White men and Hispanic men as an example.
 In 2016, White men preferred Trump by a 62-to-31 percent margin, according to Edison Research exit polls.
 Hispanic men voted against Trump by a 63-to-32 percent margin.
 Last year, the margin among White men narrowed to 61-to-38, an 8-point shift to the left.
 For Hispanic men, the margin narrowed to 59-to-36, an 8-point shift to the right.